 His first rental property is still his worst deal.
 Upon receiving multiple offer rejections, he struck a deal with a seller who couldn’t get rid of his home due to needed repairs.
 The real work (and headache) started when he was overwhelmed by repair costs that he underestimated.
 This hurdle didn’t stop Benjo rather he adapted a growth mindset.
 He documented his wins and losses to make his next deal better than the former.

-Investing in Real Estate is intimidating.
+Real Estate Investing could be intimidating.
 Give yourself research time but act fast by making offers right away.
 There will be professionals (agents, contractors, brokers, etc.) that should guide you along the way.
-Learn on the job like how we treated our first rental property as cost for “Real Estate School.”
+Learn on the job like how we treated our first rental property as cost for “Real Estate Investing School.”
 Sometimes you have to jump first, then build your parachute on the way down.

 Views on Money and Wealth